LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

     ![Microsoft Outlook Warning](/Images/Microsoft_Outlook_warning.png)

-9. Maximize the fiddler application window.
+9. Maximize the Fiddler application window.

 10. In the Fiddler application, you should see multiple results displayed representing the various connection attempts performed by Outlook.
 Select the first **401** result with the URL of **../autodiscover/autodiscover.xml**.

-11. On the right-hand side of the fiddler window, select **Inspectors**.
+11. On the right-hand side of the Fiddler window, select **Inspectors**.

 12. While on the **Inspectors** tab, select **Raw** for both the Request and Response headers.
 Your screen should look similar to the following:

     ![Microsoft Outlook Warning](/Images/Fiddler_inspectors.png)

-    You should now have the first **401** result selected With fiddler configured to view the request and response headers as raw text files.
+    You should now have the first **401** result selected With Fiddler configured to view the request and response headers as raw text files.
 Take a moment to review all of its contents.

     This first **401** result is our authentication challenge, where the authentication headers dictate the type of authentication being used.
 In this case, **WWW-Authenticate: Basic Realm=''** should be displayed in the Response header (bottom section):